Everett Ernest Blakely

-The Apple TV+ mini-series produced by Steven Spielberg and Tom Hanks, called "Masters of the Air," retells the story of the 100th Bomb Group, with actor David Shields playing the role of Blakely.
-The series is based on several books, including "Masters of the Air" by Donald L. Miller, as well as "Wing and a Prayer" by Harry H. Crosby.
+The Apple TV+ mini-series Masters of the Air retells the story of the 100th Bomb Group, with actor David Shields playing the role of Blakely.
+The series is based on several books, including Masters of the Air by Donald L. Miller and Wing and a Prayer by Harry H. Crosby.

 Biography

 Blakely was born on 1 July 1919, to Everett Palmer Blakely and Gottleiben "Libby" Shellenberger in his family home in Elgin, Illinois.
 Blakely had one brother, Robert Blakely, who served with distinction as an infantry officer and helicopter pilot in the United States Army, until he retired with the rank of major.

 Blakely and his brother were raised in Seattle, Washington, by their stepmother, Gwendolyn Matthews.
 Blakely's father worked at the Olympic Hotel in Seattle.
 Everett attended Lincoln High School and later graduated from Queen Anne High School in 1938.
 After high school graduation, Blakely attended the University of Washington, where he majored in Latin American Studies and served in the Reserve Officer Training Program (ROTC).

 Blakely was a graduate of the University of Washington and, from 1942 until 1969, served as an officer in the United States Air Force.
 Blakely was one of the original B-17 pilots of the 418th Bombardment Squadron of the 100th Bomb Group.
 The 100th Bomb Group became known as the "Bloody 100th" because of the many losses they suffered during the beginning of the allied bombing campaign in Europe.
 He served not only as a Command Pilot but was also the group commander of the 418th Bombardment Squadron and Station Training Officer stationed at Thorpe Abbots Air Field in England.